rosskantor/Capstone1/README.md

 States were broken divided into region six regions each of which was assigned to a dummy classification.

+Below is an example of the distribution of loan amount to approvals.

 ![Loan Size to Purchase](Images/Loan Size to Purchase.png)

 ![Correlation](Images/Corr2.png)